ubeysaab/FullStackDevelopment__2024/git&gitHub/Readme.md

 when we run git init we initialize empty git repository in the current directory

 which create .git directory which contains:

 ![Alt text](image-6.png)

-we can think of it as data base for our get project that store the changes and the change history we saw that .git contains bunch of different files and directories we don't touch any of these files directly we always interact with them throgh git commands so when ever we clone a repo this git directory is copied for our computer and when ever we run git init to create a new repo a new git directory is initialize
+we can think of it as a database for our get project that stores the changes and the change history we saw that .git contains bunch of different files and directories we don't touch any of these files directly we always interact with them throgh git commands so when ever we clone a repo this git directory is copied for our computer and when ever we run git init to create a new repo a new git directory is initialized

 ![Alt text](image-7.png)